tofetpuzo/LEMP/project2/project2.md

 ![nginx](./image/nginx.png)

-To access the server locally on my machine using the DNS name, I used this code.
-The server can also be accessed using the ip address, by using the second command.
+To ascertain that Nginx is correctly  installed on my local machine, I used both the DNS name and the ip address on aws server, by using lines of code below.

 `:~ $: curl http://localhost:80`

 `:~ $: curl http://127.0.0.1:80`

-To check if Nginx is correctly running on my web browser, I used the ip address of the server to ping using the command:
+After which I pinged the ip address of the aws server to check if it was responding.

 `:~ $: ping <ip address>`

-After which i used the ip address to check if it was responding on the web browser.

-Screenshot of Nginx working on the ip address.
+Screenshot of Nginx- welcome page.

 ![ubuntu](./image/nginxs.png)